POTS and Dysautonomia: Understanding and Managing Your Symptoms

 The POTS-Hypermobility Connection

-If you have EDS or HSD, you’re significantly more likely to have POTS than someone in the general population.
-This isn’t just clinical observation.
-The data backs it up.
+If you have EDS or HSD, you are significantly more likely to have POTS than someone in the general population.
+This is not just clinical observation.
+The data backs it up, and the mechanism is well understood.

 A 2020 study by Miller and colleagues evaluated 91 adults with POTS using the 2017 hEDS diagnostic checklist.
 31% met formal criteria for hEDS, and an additional 24% had generalised joint hypermobility without meeting the full criteria [2].
 So roughly half of all POTS patients in that study had some form of hypermobility.